 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Although the annual fees can be high, the most exclusive credit card benefits can easily be worth thousands of dollars more if you use the card on a regular basis.
+Although the annual fees can be high on premium credit cards, the most exclusive credit card benefits can easily be worth thousands of dollars more if you use the card on a regular basis.

 Centurion Card from American Express

 The information for the Centurion Card from American Express has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 If you thought The Platinum Card® from American Express “has it all,” check out the Centurion Card, also known as the Black Card.
 You might qualify for this most exclusive credit card if you have been an Amex cardholder for at least one year, spend at least $350,000 annually, have a high net worth, and meet American Express’ other criteria.

 Basically, you’ll need to spend a lot to get access to this one.